dreamplayerzhang/vcbld/README.md

 $ vcbld -G "Visual Studio 15 2017 Win64" ..
 ```

 Alternatively, you can run cmake manually on the generated CMakeLists.txt file, in which case you would need to use the vcpkg toolchain.
-Creating an out of source build:
+In which case, the cmake command should use the CMAKE_TOOLCHAIN_FILE definition which should point to your vcpkg.cmake script.
+For more information, check the vcpkg [readme](https://github.com/Microsoft/vcpkg) or documentation:

+Namely if vcpkg were installed in your home directory, it would be ~/vcpkg/scripts/buildsystems/vcpkg.cmake (the tilde points to the home directory in posix systems).Creating an out of source build:
 ```
 $ mkdir build
 $ cd build